material-motion/material-motion/concepts/primitives.md

 > An element can both be tapped and double-tapped; tap is deferred until the failure of double-tap.

-**Velocity**: Continuous gesture recognizers emit a velocity each time the gesture generates a new interpreted value.
+**Velocity**: Continuous gesture recognizers include a velocity in each event.
 Once a gesture has ended, its velocity may be fed into a Physical Simulation.

 ### Physical simulation